 ( 2016, p.
 159)

-Alvesson and Spicer are similarly critical of what they refer to as “the leadership delusion”, noting how leaders “are often willing victims of the leadership industry that specialises in selling seductive images to managers and other leader-wannabes” and suggesting that “most ideas produced by the leadership industries rely on flawed reasoning and psuedo-science” ( 2016, p.
+Alvesson and Spicer are similarly critical of what they refer to as “the leadership delusion”, noting how leaders “are often willing victims of the leadership industry that specialises in selling seductive images to managers and other leader-wannabes” and suggesting that “most ideas produced by the leadership industries rely on flawed reasoning and pseudo-science” ( 2016, p.
 103).
 Davis, meanwhile, picks up the theme of tension and conflict, arguing that far from being solely about clarity of purpose, vision and purpose being leveraged for the greater good, “leadership is beset with contradictions and moral ambiguity” ( 2018, p.
 91).

-These critical perspectives are important, and we shall illustrate and build on them though our discussion of the findings from ongoing ethnographic work conducted with educational leaders (Hammersley-Fletcher, 2015 to date).
+These critical perspectives are important, and we shall illustrate and build on them though our discussion of the findings from ongoing ethnographic work conducted with educational leaders (Hammersley-Fletcher, n.d.) to date).
 But it is also important to recognise how, as Eacott suggests above, notions of leadership tap into our aspiration for something “better”; how the discourses surrounding leadership speak to our deeply cherished, if potentially conflicting, desires for knowledge, power, purpose, certainty, security and freedom; and how discourses of leadership seek to respond to our understandable yearning for a different world.
 In this chapter, we have chosen to explore three interviews with senior leaders within a multi-academy trust (MAT) in England.
 The ways in which these leaders strive to articulate their educational vision for the trust and to identify the key elements of their own leadership philosophy prove interesting in exemplifying the confusions, contradictions and challenges faced for educational leaders in presenting their perspectives on their educational direction and future aspirations.
 Thus, we highlight how some of the shortcomings of wider leadership discourses haunt the interview transcripts, but we also highlight how the individuals concerned are nonetheless striving to bring about change and improvement in a context that is saturated with discourses that celebrate the importance and transformational potential of leadership.

 The research context

-As noted above, this chapter draws on an ethnographic programme of research that seeks to understand dominant discourses and practices of leadership in education (Hammersley-Fletcher, 2015 to date), at various levels of responsibility, including “senior”, “middle” and “junior” leaders, against a background of shifting understandings of the nature and purposes of education and its relationship to the individual and to society in England and beyond.
+As noted above, this chapter draws on an ethnographic programme of research that seeks to understand dominant discourses and practices of leadership in education (Hammersley-Fletcher, n.d.), at various levels of responsibility, including “senior”, “middle” and “junior” leaders, against a background of shifting understandings of the nature and purposes of education and its relationship to the individual and to society in England and beyond.
 Specifically, the study has been unfolding against the background of the consolidation and extension of neoliberal agendas for policy and practice in education.
 It is important to note, however, that neoliberal economic, social and political agendas do not comprise a unified whole and are often governed by multiple and sometimes conflicting logics ( Cahill & Konings, 2017; Davies, 2017).
 In the English educational context, for instance, conflict is reflected in the tensions between centralising tendencies embodied in the prescriptive direction of developments in curriculum and assessment that contrast with the decentralising thrust of policy and practice in relation to school governance.
 Here local government provision has been increasingly replaced by a system in which schools are run by non-government – and democratically unaccountable – MATs that are owned and managed by private interests.
 This was a movement that began with the Blair new Labour government, but which has been taken to new levels by the subsequent Coalition and Conservative governments.